Hostname: Internet hostnames

-In the Internet, a hostname is a domain name assigned to a host computer.
+On the Internet, a hostname is a domain name assigned to a host computer.
 This is usually a combination of the host's local name with its parent domain's name.
 For example, en.wikipedia.org consists of a local hostname (en) and the domain name wikipedia.org.
-This kind of hostname is translated into an IP address via the local hosts file, or the Domain Name System (DNS) resolver.
-It is possible for a single host computer to have several hostnames; but generally the operating system of the host prefers to have one hostname that the host uses for itself.
+This kind of hostname is translated into an IP address via the local hosts file, or the DNS resolver.
+It is possible for a single host computer to have several hostnames but generally, the operating system of the host prefers to have one hostname that the host uses for itself.

 Any domain name can also be a hostname, as long as the restrictions mentioned below are followed.
 So, for example, both en.wikipedia.org and wikipedia.org are hostnames because they both have IP addresses assigned to them.
-A hostname may be a domain name, if it is properly organized into the domain name system.
+A hostname may be a domain name if it is properly organized into the domain name system.
 A domain name may be a hostname if it has been assigned to an Internet host and associated with the host's IP address.